streptomyces/advancedR/README.md

 * The action happens in the _Console_ pane. i.e. any output from R is shown in the console frame.
-You can also type commands directly in the console but this is not recommended because changing and re-running commands directly in the console is inconvenient.
+You can also type commands directly in the console.

 * R keeps a history of your commands which you can see in the history tab of RStudio.